NeonMC23/LiDAR-HD-Viewer/README.md

 - Prefer `Surface = Auto (recommended)` unless you need strict manual control.
 - In multi-tile workflows, append progressively and validate alignment before adding many tiles.
 - If the machine is constrained, enable `Compact toolbar` and lower `Quality`.
+- Tile points are internally kept in `float32` for lower RAM usage in large multi-tile projects.

 ## Troubleshooting